BurlingtonCodeAcademy/codelikethis/public/lessons/javascript_intro/terminal_basics.md

 * `mkdir` ("make dir") -- creates a new subdirectory inside the current directory
 * `cd` ("change dir") -- move into a different directory

-> These apply to Mac / Unix / Linux / bash
+> These apply to Mac / Unix / Linux / bash / cmder

 # Basic Command Review (DOS)